kocurvik/aicc/README.md

-# The code for the Comenius University submission to the Track 1 of the 2021 AI City Challange
+# Code for the Comenius University submission to the Track 1 of the 2021 AI City Challange

 ## Acknowledgments